 The mascot is essentially the comic relief or the family clown.
-They tend to use humor and mischief to alleviate tension or divert attention away from the family dysfunction.
+They tend to use humor and mischief to divert attention away or alleviate tension within the family.

 Much like the caregiver or enabler, the family hero often assumes the responsibility for making the family look like its functioning normally.
 They are usually the only ones who understand what is happening in the family better than anyone else, but no matter how hard they try, the rest of the family refuses to listen.

 This child is the opportunist who gets what they want by using the family dysfunction to their advantage.

 Effects Of Growing Up In A Dysfunctional Family

 In order to thrive, children need to feel safe physically and emotionally.
 They need a supportive environment and caregivers who are attuned to their needs.

 In dysfunctional families, however, nothing is consistent, nothing feels safe, and children are doing anything but thriving.